ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 Modify the DNS servers as described in [this guide](../../domains/web_hosting_general_information_about_dns_servers/#modifying-dns-servers), so that they are identical to the targets of the `NS` type records in your `DNS zone`{.action}.

-Your website will then be available again within 48 hours.
+Your website will then be available within a maximum of 48 hours.

 - Under the sentence `You are currently using the following DNS servers`, the servers listed are not "ns **?** .ovh.net" and "dns **?** .ovh.net".